-- 1. Create a working directory and fill it with files for drive C or D. - 2.
-Create the new image file with MakeDisk. - 3.
-Load the new image file onto the JANUS device with PutDisk.
+- 1. Decide if you want to run MkImage on a reader or host computer. - 2.
+Create a working directory and fill it with files for the reader's drive C. - 3.
+Create the new image file with MkImage. - 4.
+Load the new image file onto the reader with PutImage.